apache/fluss/website/docs/concepts/storage-model.md

 - **.log:** Compact arrangement of log data.

 ### KvTablet
-Each bucket of the PrimaryKey table needs to generate a KvTablet, but it does not need to append the table.
+Each bucket of the PrimaryKey table needs to generate a KvTablet.
+Underlying, each KvTablet correspond to an embedded RocksDB instance.
+RocksDB is a LSM (log structured merge) engine which helps KvTablet supports high-performance updates and lookup query.